Jun 14, 2019

 PAT: John's encounter with the Larry P. ban happened about 20 years ago.
 He was living in Santa Monica, California at the time.
 He works in transportation.
 He was managing the subway system there, and his son Justin ...

-JOHN CATOE: He was I believe, seven or eight
+JOHN CATOE: He was, I believe, seven or eight.

 JOHN CATOE: Even if you gave them the simplest of things to read, he couldn't grasp what he read.

 PAT: The teacher wasn't really sure what was going on.
-They were wondering, is this just a reading specific thing, or is there some broader cognitive disability happening?
-So John decided to talk to a specialist
+They were wondering is this just a reading specific thing, or is there some broader cognitive disability happening?
+So John decided to talk to a specialist.

 JOHN CATOE: And he recommended first that I get an IQ test.
 And so I went to his elementary school and requested that from his principal.
-And she informed me that she--he could not have an IQ test because in the state of California it was not legal.
+And she informed me that she—he could not have an IQ test because in the state of California it was not legal.

-RC: And when the principal first said that, what went through your mind?
+PAT: And when the principal first said that, what went through your mind?

 JOHN CATOE: I thought it was crazy.
 I said, you know, she was trying to explain to me why it was not allowed.
-She knew there was some court case
+She knew there was some court case.

-JOHN CATOE: To try to be a lieutenant, to be an officer.
+JOHN CATOE: To be an officer.

-PAT: And he says on that test
+PAT: And he says on that test ...

-JOHN CATOE: There were terms I’d never heard of
+JOHN CATOE: There were terms I'd never heard of.

 PAT: Like magenta.